Blocss/blocss/doc/design-principles.md

 6. [Documentation](#documentation)

 The implementation is supported by the use of contemporary web development
-tools: templating engines, build tools, and the [Bower](http://bower.io/) package manager.
+tools: templating engines, build tools, and NPM.

 <a name="single-responsibility-principle"></a>